joshbegley/nyt-latest/README.md

 `After Donald Trump’s acquittal by the Senate, support is growing for a federal inquiry into the events of Jan.
 6.`\
 https://nytimes.com/2021/02/16/us/politics/capitol-riot-9-11-commission.html?searchResultPosition=1

-**Alden Hedge Fund Reaches a Deal to Buy Tribune Publishing**\
+**Hedge Fund Reaches a Deal to Buy Tribune Publishing**\
-`The acquisition continues the trend of the financial industry’s taking control of major newspaper chains.
+`The acquisition by Alden Global Capital continues the trend of the financial industry’s taking control of major newspaper chains.
 The Baltimore Sun, a Tribune paper, will be sold to a Maryland entrepreneur in a separate deal.`\
 https://nytimes.com/2021/02/16/business/media/alden-tribune-newspaper-sale.html?searchResultPosition=2

 **What Trump, San Francisco and the Deer in My Backyard Have in Common**\